Soviet submarine Shch-213

+In February 1942, Shch-213 was responsible for the sinking of MV Struma in the Struma disaster.
 In October 1942, Shch-213 struck a sea mine and sank with all hands.

 Service history

 Secret orders

 Shch-213 had secret orders to sink all neutral and enemy shipping entering the Black Sea, to reduce the flow of strategic materials to Nazi Germany.
 On 23 February 1942 she had sunk the Turkish schooner Çankaya west-north-west of the Bosphorus with gunfire.

 Struma disaster

-Struma had left the Romanian port of Constanța in December 1941 carrying an estimated 781 Jewish refugees in an attempt to reach Mandatory Palestine.
+MV Struma had left the Romanian port of Constanța in December 1941 carrying an estimated 781 Jewish refugees in an attempt to reach Mandatory Palestine.
 Turkish authorities had detained Struma and her passengers in Istanbul for 10 weeks because hardly any of them had obtained visas to enter Palestine, and the British authorities insisted that under their policy for Jewish immigration to Palestine they would not permit the remainder to do so.
-Struma’s engine had failed when leaving Romania and again when approaching Turkey, and despite attempted repairs in Istanbul it was still inoperable.
+Struma's engine had failed when leaving Romania and again when approaching Turkey, and despite attempted repairs in Istanbul it was still inoperable.

 On 23 February 1942 a Turkish tug towed Struma back out into the Black Sea and cast her adrift about 10 mi off the Turkish coast.
 Early on the morning of 24 February Shch-213, commanded by DM Denezhko, fired a single torpedo which quickly sank Struma.
 Many passengers were trapped below decks and drowned.
 Many others aboard survived the sinking and clung to pieces of wreckage, but for hours no rescue came and all but one of them died from drowning or hypothermia.
 The only survivor was a 19-year-old refugee called David Stoliar, who was rescued the next day by the crew of a Turkish rowing boat.

 Initially it was believed a stray mine had sunk Struma, but in the 1960s the German historian Jürgen Rohwer established that SC-213 had done so.

 Soviet authorities commended Shch-213s crew for sinking Struma: